Herringway/hwkode/hkode.md

 * Focus Punch (200AXP) - Deals 12.0x non-elemental damage, but requires a turn to charge up and fails if the caster is hit.
 * Sky Uppercut (150AXP) - Deals 4.0x non-elemental damage and can hit targets that are normally unreachable.
 * Shadow Claw (200AXP) - Deals 4.0x dark damage.
 Increased chance of critical hit.
-* Mug (150AXP) - Deals 1.0x damage and steals an item from the target.
+* Steal (150AXP) - Steals an item from the target.
+	* Steal Dexterity (150AXP) - Inflicts slow on target and grants user haste.
+	* Steal Power (150AXP) - Inflicts Attack- on target and grants user Attack+.
+	* Steal Defense (150AXP) - Inflicts Defense- on target and grants user Defense+.
+	* Steal Health (150AXP) - Inflicts Poison on target and grants user Regen.
+	* Steal Soul (300AXP) - Inflicts Doom on target and grants user Auto-Life.

 #### Magical A-Skills